top of page

 Because many founders have compelling ideas and large markets, but the path from idea to exit hasn’t been pressure-tested.
 Enthusiasm is common.
 Strategic rigor is rare.

 Investing is about both the idea and the founder.
 But the real question is: Can this founder execute a disciplined, repeatable plan to a successful exit?
-In the end of the day, cool ideas don’t get funded.
+At the end of the day, cool ideas don’t get funded.
 Execution does.

 The Three Pillars of a Fundable Company